Get a Free WorkTrek Demo

 Failure Modes and Effects Analysis (FMEA) methodology utilizes concepts such as failure modes, the effects of those failures, and a system for ranking risks to address potential issues that could arise in design or processes.

-In conducting an FMEA analysis, there is a focus on exploring the repercussions of various failures by evaluating their severity, occurrence rates, and detectability.
+Conducting an FMEA analysis focuses on exploring the repercussions of various failures by evaluating their severity, occurrence rates, and detectability.

 Central to FMEA’s goals is directing appropriate corrective measures to mitigate or eradicate instances of failure.
 It emphasizes prioritization based on criticality first.